This section describes additional configuration settings for SOAtest and Virtualize available in the Parasoft> Preferences menu.

 To open the Technical Support Archive Manager, which allows you to review, e-mail, or delete recent support archives:

-- Choose Parasoft> Preferences, select the Technical Support category, then click Browse Recent Archives.
+- Choose Parasoft> Preferences and click the Technical Support category

 The Dictionary panel allows you to customize the dictionary that the Spell tool uses to identify misspelled words.